Tricks of the Devil

 The Bible didn’t tell you that.

-The trick often works this way:
+This trick of the Devil often works this way:

 A man tries the gospel, as he understands it.
 He does not have the victory he expects.
 He tries again, harder this time, but falls after a short while.
 His best efforts meet with the same misfortune, and he eventually concludes that, though it works for others, it just can’t work for him.
 The conclusion seems inescapable.
 What else could he believe?
 The proof is in the pudding, as they say.